kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-42-expose-workloads-multiple-namespaces.md

 ## Expose and Access Your Workloads in Multiple Namespaces

-1. Expose the HttpBin Services in their respective Namespaces by creating an APIRule custom resource (CR) in its own Namespace.
+1. Expose the HTTPBin Services in their respective Namespaces by creating an APIRule custom resource (CR) in its own Namespace.
 Run:

    ```bash
    cat <<EOF | kubectl apply -f -